 In the context of inventorying intangible cultural heritage, documentation can take different forms.
 These range from data collection by means of a simple form to the extensive recording and retrieval of data.
-Annex 2 presents a possible outline for collecting data with a view to identifying elements of intangible cultural heritage for inventorying purposes and for assessing potential threats to the viability of such elements, including threats caused by natural and human-induced hazards ('natural disasters').
+Annex 2 presents a possible outline for collecting data with a view to identifying elements of intangible cultural heritage for inventorying purposes.